Robert Noyce Scholarship

 Scholarship criteria: All Noyce Scholars must teach for two years in a high needs setting per year of financial support awarded.
 They must also attend the bimonthly seminars and dedicate eight hours per semester to help with program recruiting efforts.
 All applicants must: be a United States citizen, national, or permanent resident at the time of application; demonstrate financial need; have a minimum GPA (overall and in major) of 3.0.; enroll full time at CU Denver; be a current math or science major OR have appropriate credits in math and science as a baccalaureate; be on track to complete the requirements of the secondary science or math certifications within two years; and demonstrate a commitment to pursue a teaching career in a high needs school district and to meeting the employment conditions of the Noyce Scholarship Program.

-Scholarship criteria: You are admitted and registered in the Urban Community Teacher Education licensure program and are enrolled in a minimum of nine credit hours in teacher education coursework, including internships.
+Scholarship criteria: You are admitted and registered in SEHD's teacher education licensure program as an undergraduate or graduate student.
+You are in your first semester.
+You are enrolled in a minimum of nine credit hours in teacher education coursework, including internships.
 Your special essay should address your ability to be a learner advocate and/or agent of change in a positive, professional and culturally responsive manner.

 Teacher Leaders for Tomorrow's Schools Scholarship